• Device Platforms

 Related Articles:

-• Restoring a device from a backup during DEP enrollment
+• Restoring a device from a backup during Automated Device Enrollment (ADE)

 • Updating iPhone and iPad devices to the latest iOS version